arraydesign/causeres/UsingGHbranchingmodel.md

-Purpose of explicit numbering of versions
+﻿Purpose of explicit numbering of versions
 =========================================

 Usually, I number historical versions of a document for easy future reference to